Healthy Apple Muffins

 Be sure to check out all of my apple recipes as well as the full collection of muffin recipes here on EBF!

-These healthy apple cinnamon muffins are made with a blend of whole wheat and all-purpose flour.
-They're loaded with fall flavor and extra moist thanks to pumpkin!
+These healthy apple muffins are made with whole wheat flour and sweetened with coconut sugar.
+They're packed with fall flavor and extra moist thanks to pumpkin puree!

 Prep Time: 15 minutes